Skip to main content

 Responsibilities

-STIB contributes substantially to the sustainable development objectives of the Brussels-Capital Region from an economic, social and environmental point of view.
-STIB's societal role is illustrated by its economical, efficient and humane management of the resources at its disposal, a commitment to inclusion and an active contribution to climate issues, not only through its mission to operate a public transport network, but also as an industrial company committed to minimising the carbon footprint of its activities.
+The STIB contributes fully to the sustainable development objectives of the Brussels-Capital Region from an economic, social and environmental perspective.
+STIB's societal role is illustrated by its economical, efficient and humane management of its resources, its commitment to inclusion and its active contribution to climate issues, not only through its mission to operate the public transport network, but also as an industrial company committed to minimising the carbon footprint of its activities.

 *